xigxog/kubefox/docs/quickstart.md

 === "Azure (AKS)"

-    Let's start with setting up a remote Kubernetes cluster using the Azure CLI.
-    The following commands can be used to create and interact with the cluster.
-    First you need to login to Azure.
+    Establish a remote Kubernetes cluster on the Microsoft Azure cloud platform using the Azure CLI.
+Keep in mind that creating the specified resources may result in costs.
+Instructions at the end of the quickstart will guide you in tearing down all the created resources.

     ```{ .shell .copy }
     az login
     ```
-    Lets set the other required variables for this quickstart on Azure.
-Make sure to modify the below accordingly before pasting into your terminal.
+    Next set the required variables for this quickstart on Azure.

     ```{ .shell .copy }
     export AZ_LOCATION=eastus2 && \
       export AZ_RESOURCE_GROUP=kf-quickstart-infra-eus2-rg && \
       export AZ_AKS_NAME=kf-quickstart-eus2-aks-01
     ```

-    Next you need to create a Resource Group for the AKS cluster, and then deploy AKS within this Resource Group.
+    Now you will create a Resource Group for the AKS cluster, and then deploy Azure Kubernetes Service (AKS) to the group.
+The cluster provisioning will take several minutes to complete.

     ```{ .shell .copy }
-    az group create --location ${AZ_LOCATION} --name ${AZ_RESOURCE_GROUP}
+    az group create --location ${AZ_LOCATION} --name ${AZ_RESOURCE_GROUP} && \
+      az aks create \
+        --resource-group ${AZ_RESOURCE_GROUP} \
+        --tier free \
+        --name ${AZ_AKS_NAME} \
+        --location ${AZ_LOCATION} \
+        --node-count 1 \
+        --node-vm-size "Standard_B2s"
     ```
     ??? example "Output"